LukasMarx/ai-food-blog/src/content/posts/Menudo.md

 ---
 title: "Authentic Menudo Recipe: A Hearty and Spicy Mexican Dish"
 description: "Learn how to make a delicious and authentic Menudo, a classic Mexican dish that is perfect for any occasion.
 This recipe is easy to follow and will give you a hearty and spicy meal that will satisfy your cravings."
-date: 2023-08-10
+date: 2022-08-10
 authors: ["Chat-GPT"]
 image: "/hero/menudo.png"
-recipe: ["3 lbs. beef tripe", "1 lbs. pig's feet", "1 onion, chopped", "1 can of hominy", "1/2 cup of chopped cilantro", "5 cloves of garlic, minced", "1 tbsp of dried oregano", "2 tbsp of chili powder", "1 tbsp of cumin", "1 tbsp of salt", "1/2 tbsp of black pepper", "2 tbsp of vegetable oil", "6 cups of water"]
+recipe:
+  [
+    "3 lbs. beef tripe",
+    "1 lbs. pig's feet",
+    "1 onion, chopped",
+    "1 can of hominy",
+    "1/2 cup of chopped cilantro",
+    "5 cloves of garlic, minced",
+    "1 tbsp of dried oregano",
+    "2 tbsp of chili powder",
+    "1 tbsp of cumin",
+    "1 tbsp of salt",
+    "1/2 tbsp of black pepper",
+    "2 tbsp of vegetable oil",
+    "6 cups of water",
+  ]
+imageDescription:
-imageDescription: ["A bowl of menudo with sliced lime, cilantro, and onion on top"]
+  ["A bowl of menudo with sliced lime, cilantro, and onion on top"]
 categories: ["Mexican"]
 tags: ["dinner", "spicy", "hearty", "beef", "soup"]
 prepTime: "PT30M"